-FHI's subsidiaries follow best practices in environment management to manage and mitigate impacts in the environment.
+FHI's subsidiaries follow best practices in environmental management to manage and mitigate impacts in the environment.
 They implement waste reduction and proper disposal protocols to minimize adverse effects in their respective territories.
 Subsidiaries also encourage and welcome ideas and collaborations to further decrease the impact of operations in the environment.

-FHI is set to consolidate the data on resource and environmental management of the subsidiaries and will report on these in the succeeding Sustainability Reports as the Group is constrained by the on-going community quarantine which started in March 2020.
+FHI is set to consolidate the data on resource and environmental management of the subsidiaries and will report on these in the succeeding Sustainability Reports.